mever-team/FairBench/docs/quick.md

 !!! info
     The `fb.categories@` operator unpacks values into
-    dictionaries).
+    dictionaries.
 You can have multiple such dictionaries as positional arguments and even obtain their intersections.
     See more in the documentation linked above.